 NAME OF PRESENTER:

-EVALUATOR: CIRCLE THE NUMBER YOU DEEM APPROPRIATE, ADD THEM UP AND PUT THE SUM IN THE
+$\hbox{\it EVALUATOR: CIRCLE $\overline{$\sf THE NUMBER YOU DEEM APPROPRIATE$, ADD $\sf THEM UP AND PUT THE SUM IN THE } \\$

 SCORE BLANK ON THE BOTTOM OF THIS SHEET.

-SCORE BEAUTY OF THE 10 9 8 7 6 5 4 3 2 1 0 Excellent: Generally good but Some slides Slides were No slides were QUALITY OF SLIDES Professional, appropriate for hospital presentation. needs some work before ready for a hospital presentation; a couple of slides lacked professionalism, some slides difficult to read (small font, poor background, etc) were good, others were sloppy, too congested, unreadable. (small font, poor background, etc.).
-Several slides not professional. mostly sloppy, congested, or unreadable. (small font, poor background, etc.).
-Very unprofessional. used.
-20 19 18 17 16 15 14 13 12 11 10 9 > 0 PRESENTERS KNOWLEDGE OF THE CASE, DISEASE PROCESS AND EBM ARTICLES Appeared to have an in-depth understanding of the material.
+SCORE BEAUX OIL THE 10 9 8 7 6 5 4 3 2 1 0

+QUALITY OF SLIDES Excellent: Professional, appropriate for hospital presentation.
+Generally good but needs some work before ready for a hospital presentation; a couple of slides lacked professionalism, some slides difficult to read (small font, poor background, etc) Some slides were good, others were sloppy, too congested, unreadable. (small font, poor background, etc.).
+Several slides not professional.
+Slides were mostly sloppy, congested, or unreadable. (small font, poor background, etc.).
+Very unprofessional.
+No slides were used.

+,

+20 19 18 17 16 15 14 13 12 11 10 9 > 0

+PRESENTERS KNOWLEDGE OF THE CASE, DISEASE PROCESS AND EBM ARTICLES Appeared to have an in-depth understanding of the material.
 Seemed to understand most of the material, but a few aspects not well understood.
 Seemed confident in about half of the material that was presented.
 Seemed to understand some aspects of the material, but did not give many details.
 Did not seem to understand the basics.

+5 4 3 2 1 0

 DELIVERY Good eye contact, spoke loudly, easy to understand.
 Generally good, but failed to meet one of the three criteria needed to achieve a 5.
 Generally OK, but often failed to meet one or two of the criteria needed to achieve a 5.
 Little eye contact with audience, either spoke too softly or could not be understood at times.
 Did not make any eye contact with audience, could not be heard or understood.

-5 4 2 2 1 0 PRESENTATION TIME AND OVERALL ORGANIZATION Presentation was under 10 minutes.
-Presentation was well-organized and easy to follow.
+5 4 3 2 1 0

+PRESENTATION TIME AND OVERALL ORGANIZATION Presentation was under 10 minutes.
+Presentation was well- organized and easy to follow.
 Presentation went a little over 10 minutes &/or was generally well-organized, but some changes would have been helpful.
 Presentation went over 10 minutes &/or about half of the presentation was organized while the other half was not.
 Presentation went well over 10 minutes &/or most of presentation was unorganized, although parts were acceptable.
 Presentation went well over 10 minutes & was completely unorganized.

+-

-10 9 8 7 6 5 4 3 2 1 0 QUESTION AND ANSWER SESSION Able to answer all questions well.
+OTHER TON 1275 10 9 8 7 6 5 4 3 2 1 0

+QUESTION AND ANSWER SESSION Able to answer all questions well.
 Able to answer most questions well.
 Able to answer some questions well.
 Able to answer a couple questions but not well.
 Unable to answer any questions.